P\'olya urn with memory kernel and asymptotic behaviours of autocorrelation function: Conclusion

 \section{Conclusion}

 We study the P\'{o}lya urn with an arbitrary memory kernel.
-Previously, we have shown that the process shows a phase transition for the power-law decay memory kernel.
-We formulate the problem using the SDE.
-It is necessary to introduce an auxiliary field $\{Z_{r},0<r<\infty\}$ to reduce the process Markovian.
+Previously, we have shown that the process shows a phase transition for the power-law decay memory kernel\cite{Hisakado:2020}.
+We formulate the problem using the method of stochastic approximation.
+It is necessary to introduce an auxiliary field $\{Z(r,t),0<r<\infty\}$ to reduce the process Markovian.
 The SDE for the auxiliary field are coupled as the field is driven by a common Wiener process.
-We derive the self-consistent equation for the ACF in the framework and estimate the power-law exponents for the leading and subleading terms of the ACF.
+We obtain the formal solution for the initial value problem and derive the self-consistent equation for the ACF in the framework.
+We estimate the power-law exponents for the leading and subleading terms of the ACF.
 The results for the power-law exponents are new except for $\delta_c$ at the critical point.

 The essential difference from the continuous phase transitions of the nonlinear P\'{o}lya urn is the lack of the universal function.
-The transition of nonlinear P\'{o}lya urns has the correlation length scale $\xi$ for the decay of the ACF and the asymptotic behaviour of the ACF obeys a scaling relation.
-For the existence of the scaling relation for ACF, the continuity of the power-law exponent and the logarithmic behaviour of the ACF at the critical point is crucial\cite{Mori:2015}.
-In the phase transition of the P\'{o}lya urn with power-law decay, the power-law exponent is discontinuous and the ACF does not show logarithmic behaviour at the critical point.
+The transition of nonlinear P\'{o}lya urns has the correlation length scale $\xi$ for the decay of the ACF and the asymptotic behavior of the ACF obeys a scaling relation.
+For the existence of the scaling relation for ACF, the continuity of the power-law exponent and the logarithmic behavior of the ACF at the critical point is crucial\cite{Mori:2015-2,Nakayama:2021}.
+In the phase transition of the P\'{o}lya urn with power-law decay, the power-law exponent is discontinuous at $\gamma=1$ and the ACF does not show logarithmic behavior at the critical point.
 The phase transition of the P\'{o}lya urn with power-law memory kernel is completely different from that of the nonlinear P\'{o}lya urn.
 The nature of the former is the phase transition of the stationary-nonstationary phase transition.
 The nature of the latter is the absorption-state phase transition where there exists the scaling relation for the order parameter.